fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

   - unless-stopped: do not start when daemon is restarted
   - on-failure: restart if exist with a non-zero exit code.
 Start again with daemon
 - Containerizing
-- build context is the directory containing the app
+- Build context is the directory containing the app
 - Dockerfile
   - FROM: Base image.
 Layer
   - LABEL: Metadata (eg. maintainer)